delee57/nuker/README.md

 | 🌟Star this repository if it has helped you!|
 |----------------------------------------------|

-⚠️・ Hazard Nuker was made for educational purposes.・⚠️ By using HazardNuker, you agree that you hold responsibility and accountability of any consequences caused by your actions
+⚠️・ Hazard Nuker was made for educational purposes.
+By using HazardNuker, you agree that you hold responsibility and accountability of any consequences caused by your actions

 <a href="https://rdimo.github.io/CheatAway/" target="_blank"><img src="https://discordapp.com/api/guilds/850313477121507338/widget.png?style=banner4" alt="Discord Banner 4"/></a>